-USE OF CVR RECORDINGS FOR MAINTAINING OR IMPROVING SAFETY
+USE OF AUDIO RECORDINGS FOR MAINTAINING OR IMPROVING SAFETY

-- (a) The procedure related to the handling of cockpit voice recorder (CVR) recordings should be written in a document which should be signed by all parties (airline management, crew member representatives nominated either by the union or the crew themselves, maintenance personnel representatives if applicable).
-This procedure should, as a minimum, define: - (1) the method to obtain the consent of all crew members and maintenance personnel concerned; - (2) an access and security policy that restricts access to CVR recordings and identified CVR transcripts to specifically authorised persons identified by their position; - (3) a retention policy and accountability, including the measures to be taken to ensure the security of the CVR recordings and CVR transcripts and
+- (a) The procedure related to the handling of audio recordings from flight recorders and of their transcripts should be documented and signed by all parties (aircraft operator, crew member representatives nominated either by the State or the crew themselves, maintenance personnel representatives if applicable).
+This procedure should take into account the Civil Aviation Regulations/Data Protection Act and as a minimum, define: - (1) the method to obtain the consent of all crew members and maintenance personnel concerned; - (2) an access and security policy that restricts access to audio recordings from flight recorders and their transcripts to specifically authorised persons identified by their position;

-- their protection from misuse.
-The retention policy should specify the period of time after which CVR recordings and identified CVR transcripts are destroyed; - (4) a description of the uses made of the CVR recordings and of their transcripts; - (5) the participation of flight crew member representatives in the assessment of the CVR recordings or their transcripts; - (6) the conditions under which advisory briefing or remedial training should take place; this should always be carried out in a constructive and nonpunitive manner; and - (7) the conditions under which actions other than advisory briefing or remedial training may be taken for reasons of gross negligence or significant continuing safety concern. - (b) Each time a CV Recording file is read out under the conditions defined by CAT.GEN.MPA.195(f)(1): - (1) parts of the CVR recording file that contain information with a privacy content should be deleted to the extent possible, and it should not be permitted that the detail of information with a privacy content is transcribed; and - (2) the operator should retain, and when requested, provide to the Authority: - (i) information on the use made (or the intended use) of the CVR recording; and - (ii) evidence that the persons concerned consented to the use made (or the intended use) of the CVR recording file. - (c) The safety manager or the person identified by the operator to fulfil this role should be responsible for the protection and use of the CVR recordings and of their transcripts, as well as the assessment of issues and their transmission to the manager(s) responsible for the process concerned. - (d) In case a third party is involved in the use of CVR recordings, contractual agreements with this third party should, when applicable, cover the aspects enumerated in (a) and (b).
+- (3) a retention policy and accountability, including the measures to be taken to ensure the security of audio recordings from flight recorders and their transcripts and their protection from misuse.
+The retention policy should specify the period of time after which such audio recordings and identified transcripts are destroyed; - (4) a description of the uses made of audio recordings from flight recorders and their transcripts; - (5) the participation of flight crew member representatives in the assessment of audio recordings from flight recorders and their transcripts; - (6) the conditions under which advisory briefing or remedial training should take place; this should always be carried out in a constructive and non-punitive manner; and - (7) the conditions under which actions other than advisory briefing or remedial training may be taken for reasons of gross negligence or significant continuing safety concern. - (b) Each time an audio recording file from a flight recorder is read out under the conditions defined by CAT.GEN.MPA.195(f)(1): - (1) parts of the audio recording file that contain information with a privacy content should be deleted to the extent possible, and it should not be permitted that the detail of information with a privacy content is transcribed; and - (2) the operator should retain, and when requested, provide to the Authority: - (i) information on the use made (or the intended use) of the audio recording file; and - (ii) evidence that the persons concerned consented to the use made (or the intended use) of the audio recording file. - (c) The safety manager or the person identified by the operator to fulfil this role should be responsible for the protection and use of audio recordings from flight recorders and their transcripts, as well as for the assessment of issues and their transmission to the manager(s) responsible for the process concerned. - (d) In case a third party is involved in the use of audio recordings from flight recorders, contractual agreements with this third party should cover the aspects enumerated in (a) and (b).